-hen we or someone we know experiences a traumatic event or crisis, our body and brain go into high alert.
-Stress chemicals and hormones are released to prepare us to cope with the threat.
+hen we or someone we know experiences a traumatic event, our body and brain go into high alert.
+Stress chemicals and hormones are released to prepare us to cope.

-The stress chemicals that are released during this process trigger physical and mental reactions.
+These stress chemicals trigger physical and mental reactions.
 For example, our breathing, heart rate, and blood sugar increase.
 The "threat center" of our brain takes over.